Maria Sakkari: 2018: First WTA Tour final and top 30 debut

-2019: First WTA title, Rome semifinalist, five top 10 wins
+2019: Maiden career title, Rome semifinalist, five top 10 wins

 Sakkari started year with a first-round loss at Hobart, where she was defeated by Magda Linette.
 Sakkari reached the third round at the Australian Open, defeating Jeļena Ostapenko and Astra Sharma, before she was eliminated by Ashleigh Barty.
 At next three tournaments, Sakkari was eliminated in the first rounds: at St. Petersburg by Julia Görges, at the Mexican Open by Monica Puig, and at Indian Wells by Christina McHale.
 At the Miami Open, she defeated Olga Danilović in the first round, but lost to No. 3, Petra Kvitová, in the second.

 As it regards the clay-court season, she started playing at Charleston Open, where she defeated Conny Perrin, Andrea Petkovic and second seed Kiki Bertens, respectively.
 Then she reached quarterfinal where she was defeated by fifth seed Caroline Wozniacki.
 At İstanbul Cup, she failed in first round from Veronika Kudermetova.
-The Morocco Open was special for Sakkari, because it has been so far her only tournament where she succeeded to win a title.
+The Morocco Open was special for Sakkari, because until 23 September 2023 when she won the Guadalajara title, it had been her only tournament where she had succeeded to win a title.
 On her road to the final, she defeated Olga Danilović, Isabella Shinikova, Elise Mertens, Alison Van Uytvanck, and then, in the final, she defeated Johanna Konta.
 After winning the title, she climbed from 51 to place 39 in the WTA rankings.
 While in Madrid she did not have much success, reaching only first round, in Rome she firstly passed qualification and then she reached her second career-Premier-5 semifinal, but there lost to the eventual champion Karolína Plíšková.
 At the French Open, she was seeded for the first time there at No. 29, and she reached second round, winning against Anna Tatishvili in first round, but lost in second round to Kateřina Siniaková.